jcolomb/Description-of-Rodents-in-Scientific-Publications/README.md

-# Description-of-Rodents-in-Scientific-Publications
+# Description-of-Rodents animal based
-Here, we want to build a standard for the description of rodents in publication, i.e. creating a computer readable standard for these descriptions: both working on the information to collect, the format in which this information can be given and putatively some software to extract information from different sources.
+Here, we want to build a standard for the description of rodents in publication and datasets, i.e. creating a computer readable standard for these descriptions at the animal/experiment level: both working on the information to collect, the format in which this information can be given and putatively some software to extract information from different sources.
 This project relates to the www.reagents.io open source project, but has a more narrow scope.

 It is an attempt at implementing the arrive guideline (https://www.nc3rs.org.uk/arrive-guidelines) and the "Guidance for the Description of Animal Research in Scientific Publications" (International Standard Book Number-13: 978-0-309-21951-8 International Standard Book Number-10: 0-309-21951-5, https://www.ncbi.nlm.nih.gov/books/NBK84202/).